SOUNDTRACKS

 What Becomes of the Broken Hearted

 However there are some original New Zealand soundtrack scores that are less known because they have never made it to cd and, in some cases, are difficult to experience.
 That does not mean that they are unworthy of attention; so I offer a list, in alphabetical order, of some favourites of mine that are not on cd although are on dvd.
-Links to audio clips are found at film title page.
+Links to audio clips are found at film title pages.

 Bad Blood